Gofnax/Glem_Language/README.md

 and doesn't continue to try and evaluate the second expression with negative values.
 When we calculate ```1 * True```, it convert the value ```True``` to ```1``` so we get the result
 ```1 * True = 1 * 1 = 1```.
 From this point on, only integers get returned by the fucntion
-which ends up calculating the factorial of the value received by the user.<br>
+which ends up calculating the factorial of the value received by the user.
 <br>
 </details>

 <details>
-<summary> BNF </summary>
+<summary> BNF and Language Limitations </summary>
 <br>

-The syntax of Glem is as follows:<br>
+### Language Syntax:
 ```
 program ::= statement_list